Deepwater Horizon: Drilling operations

 Deepwater Horizon worked on wells in the Atlantis (BP 56%, BHP 44%) and Thunder Horse (BP 75%, ExxonMobil 25%) oil fields.
 It was described at times as a "lucky" and "celebrated" rig, and in 2007 was still described as "one of the most powerful rigs in the world".
 In 2006, it discovered oil in the Kaskida oil field and, in 2009, the "giant" Tiber oil field.
 The well in the Tiber field had a true vertical depth of 35050 ft and a measured depth of 35055 ft, below 4132 ft of water.
 The well was the deepest oil well in the world and more than 5000 ft farther below the seabed than the rig's official drilling specification stated on the company's fleet list.

 In February 2010, Deepwater Horizon commenced drilling an exploratory well at the Macondo Prospect (Mississippi Canyon Block 252), about 41 mi off the southeast coast of Louisiana, at a water depth of approximately 5000 ft.
 The Macondo prospect exploration rights had been acquired by BP in 2009, with the prospect jointly owned by BP (65%), Anadarko Petroleum (25%) and MOEX Offshore 2007 (10%).
 Deepwater Horizon was still working on the Macondo site on 20 April 2010, when a violent explosion occurred resulting in destruction of the rig and the subsequent oil spill.
 This oil spill has been recorded as the largest offshore spill to occur to date, resulting in 40 mi of coastal pollution.
 The well was in the final stages of completion after cement had been emplaced for its last casing string.
-The exploratory work had been described as "concluded" with permission having been requested already from MMS to terminate operations at the Macondo site.
+The exploratory work had been described as "concluded" with permission having been requested already from the U.S. Minerals Management Service (MMS) to terminate operations at the Macondo site.
 The rig was scheduled to move to its next roles as semi-permanent production platforms, initially at the Tiber site followed by a return to the Kaskida field, an oil dome 50 miles off the coast of Louisiana.

 During its operational lifetime, the rig was actively in operation for 93% of the time it was in service (2,896 of 3,131 days).
 The remainder partly was time spent moving between sites.